For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

 - Social Work Evidence Template - Final Statement (SWET).

-This chapter was updated in March 2017 to reflect the outcome of a judgment following an application to remove a child at birth.
-The judge highlighted what were thought to be ‘good practice steps’ to issuing care proceedings in respect of the removal of a child at birth (see Section 3.1, Pre-Birth Planning and Proceedings).
+This chapter has been updated in March 2017 to reflect the outcome of a judgment following an application to remove a child at birth.
+The judge highlighted what were thought to be 'good practice steps' to issuing care proceedings in respect of the removal of a child at birth (see Section 3.1, Pre-Birth Planning and Proceedings).

 - Starting Care or Supervision Proceedings

 - Flexible Powers of the Court

 - The Timetable for the Child and the Timetable for Proceedings